dd/Meringue/docs/src/usage/api.md

 ### MeringueSpectacularAPIView

-This view is a wrapper around the original [SpectacularAPIView](drf_spectacular.views.SpectacularAPIView), but with the addition of a method that patches the OpenAPI schema.
+This view is a wrapper around the original [SpectacularAPIView][drf_spectacular.views.SpectacularAPIView], but with the addition of a method that patches the OpenAPI schema.

 ```python title="urls.py"
 from django.urls import path